Assessment in Action: Application FAQs

 Who will be the facilitating the AiA learning community?

 The AiA program design team is led by project leaders Debra Gilchrist, Vice President for Learning and Student Success, Pierce College, WA; Lisa Janicke Hinchliffe, Coordinator for Information Literacy and Professor, University of Illinois at Urbana-Champaign; and Kara Malenfant, Senior Strategist for Special Initiatives, Association of College and Research Libraries.
 Additional designers/facilitators will participate throughout the length of the project: April Cunningham, Instruction/Information Literacy Librarian at Palomar College in San Marcos, CA; and Carrie Donovan, Head of Teaching & Learning for the Indiana University Libraries in Bloomington, IN.
+Two new facilitators joined the team in February 2015: Eric Resnis, who currently serves in a dual appointment at Miami University as Assessment Coordinator in the Center for Teaching, Learning, and University Assessment (CELTUA) and as Organizational Effectiveness Specialist in the Libraries at Miami University in Oxford, OH; and John Watts, an Undergraduate Learning Librarian at the University of Nevada, Las Vegas.
 A community of practice expert advised the team during the early design process.
 Project analyst Karen Brown, Professor at the Graduate School of Library and Information Science at Dominican University, IL, is working with the team to document projects.
 Expert speakers, selected to augment the program, will present briefly at key junctures.
 Read more about the design team members in their biographies.

 What topics will be covered over the course of the year-long AiA program?